Getting Started

 }

-This can be done using setDefaults method of CanvasBuilder.
+This can be achieved using the setDefaults method of CanvasBuilder.

 class Application {